top of page

 1. Ice Dams

 One of the most common winter roofing problems caused by melting snow is ice dams.
-These form when heat from your home melts snow on the roof, causing water to run down and refreeze near the eaves.
+These form when heat from your home melts snow on the roof.
+The melted water runs down and refreezes near the eaves.

 • Block proper drainage